-"Really, all of that stuff does-

-SPIRITUALITY

-Church Services

-Vacation Bible

-School

-· Bible Study

-· On-site Chaplain

-· 24-hr.
-Chapel

-Tuesday, 10:15

-Wednesday, 10:15

-Friday (3rd), 2:00

-Sundays, 2:00

-Ad

-Thursday, 10:15/11:15

-- Morning Worship

--Afternoon Services

-n't do any good if the people of Alaska's heart isn't right with God," she said.
+Really, all of that stuff doesn't do any good if the people of Alaska's heart isn't right with God," she said.
 "Your job is going to be to be out there reaching the people - hurting people - throughout Alaska and we can work together to make sure God's will be done here."
 Her current church, Wasilla Bible Church, stresses the inerrancy of Scripture.
 Last Sunday's church bulletin advertised an upcoming Focus on the Family "Love Won Out Conference" in Anchorage.
-The conferences promise to "help men and women dissatisfied with living homosexually

-understand that same-sex attractions can be overcome."
+The conferences promise to "help men and women dissatisfied with living homosexually understand that same-sex attractions can be overcome.'
 Palin opposes abortion and gay marriage.
 But in December 2006, she told The Associated Press that her stances on certain lightning-rod issues would not necessarily translate into public policy.
 "I've honestly answered the questions on what my personal views are on things like abortion and a lot of controversial issues," she said.
-"I won't hesitate to answer those questions about what my personal views are, but I am not one to be out there preaching and forcing my views on anyone else.
+"I won't hesitale to answer those questions about what my personal views are, but I am not one to be out there preaching and forcing my views on anyone else.'
+THE SPENCERS Are Coming to COW CREEK FREEWILL BAPTIST CHURCH On Route 194 Sunday, Sept.
+7, 2008 6:00 p.m.